Breast Reconstruction Revision

 Corrective breast reconstruction is highly customizable and will be planned according to your unique situation.
 The techniques used will depend on how your surgery was previously performed, what type of reconstruction you had, and the issues that have led you to pursue a revision procedure.
 For instance, if you have lost volume due to tissue breakdown or infection and would like to rebuild a breast, you may need to use excess skin and fat taken from another area of the body to rebuild the breast, rather than an implant.
 Alternatively, if you already had tissue taken from a donor site on your body, such as the abdomen, for a previous reconstruction, you may need to use tissue from a different site, like the buttocks or inner thighs, if you are seeking another tissue-based reconstruction.

 Once tailored to your needs, the surgery will involve a similar procedural process as your initial reconstruction.
-In your consultation, Dr. Kurtovic will walk you through the steps required before, during and after surgery for optimal results.
+In your consultation, your surgeon will walk you through the steps required before, during and after surgery for optimal results.
 She will also ensure that you are comfortable, relaxed and fully informed of how she intends to address both your emotional and physical concerns through revision surgery.

 Whether you have been left with poor cosmetic results or you are seeking to correct a complication, breast reconstruction revision surgery is a safe, highly advanced and effective way to rebuild a healthier, natural-looking contour of the breasts.
-Inspired by her mother’s breast cancer journey, Dr. Kurtovic has a unique awareness of the healing process after breast cancer surgery and encourages her patients to share their aesthetic and functional goals so she can better understand their needs.
+Our surgeons have a unique awareness of the healing process after breast cancer surgery and encourage their patients to share their aesthetic and functional goals so they can better understand their needs.
 She believes in honoring the uniqueness of each woman and draws on a personalized approach for beautiful, fulfilling results.
-If you are experiencing painful physical symptoms after breast reconstruction, or if you are unhappy with the aesthetic outcome of your previous surgery, call our clinic in Austin, Texas, at (512) 815-0123 to schedule your consultation with Dr. Kurtovic today.
+If you are experiencing painful physical symptoms after breast reconstruction, or if you are unhappy with the aesthetic outcome of your previous surgery, call our clinic in Austin, Texas at (512) 815-0123 to schedule your consultation today.